rainingmp3/differential_drive/PROGRESS.md

 so, the issue was launch file wich held old node, which was still working through share dir(it was cached) [ ] now we need to properly handle laser scan array, cause now i am misssing something .
+[] also learn on imports of xacro, yaml and so on
+[] clean the logs, or log differently